These 8 Frank Lloyd Wright Houses Just Became World Heritage Sites

 Hollyhock House in Los Angeles

-Located in the East Hollywood neighborhood of Los Angeles, California, Hollyhock House was originally designed as a residence for oil heiress Aline Barnsdall.
+Located in the East Hollywood neighborhood of the city of Los Angeles, California, Hollyhock House was originally designed as a residence for oil heiress Aline Barnsdall.
 Built between 1919 and 1921, it is now the centerpiece of the city’s Barnsdall Art Park.

 His second project in California, Hollyhock House is characterized by an “introverted” exterior with small windows.
 It is arranged around a central courtyard with one side open to form a kind of theatrical stage (never used as such), and a complex system of split levels, steps and roof terraces around that courtyard.
 Barnsdall asked Wright to incorporate her favorite flower, the hollyhock, into the home’s design.